-Perhaps it's a good idea to start with the most topical reason for acne breakouts along the jawline - the wearing of face masks and coverings.
+Perhaps it's a good idea to start with the most topical reason for acne along the jawline - the wearing of face masks and coverings.

 Since the majority of us have been wearing face masks to go about our normal daily business of shopping, travelling and ordering a coffee, ‘maskne' is a new skin problem.

+Maskne, a mashup of the words “mask” and “acne” is a new type of acne caused by wearing face coverings.
 Wearing a mask or face covering for long periods of time causes friction from the fabric or disposable mask rubbing against the lower half of the face.
 It also makes us touch our faces more, which can transfer dirt and bacteria to our skin.

 Finally in this perfect storm of acne causing ingredients, is the moist, warm conditions caused by wearing a mask that we're breathing into.

 Incidentally, if you're a cyclist or you ride a motorbike, the chin strap of your helmet could also be causing jawline acne.
 Make sure you clean the inside of your helmet regularly, paying special attention to the chin area.

-Puberty, periods, pregnancy, breastfeeding and the menopause can all result in acne as a result of fluctuating hormones.
+Puberty, periods, pregnancy, breastfeeding and the menopause can all result in hormonal jaw acne as a result of fluctuating hormones.

 This is generally to do with rising levels of testosterone, a male hormone or androgen that's present in female bodies too.
-Rising androgen levels cause an increase in sebum production, the wax like substance naturally produced by the skin.
-This causes pore blockages and tell tale acne spots.
+Rising androgen levels cause an increase in sebum production, the wax-like substance naturally produced by the skin.
+This causes pore blockages and tell-tale acne spots.

 Stress related jawline acne is also related to hormones.
 Living a stressful life results in rising levels of a hormone called cortisol.

 This results in higher levels of inflammation and a lowered immune response - the perfect combination for stressed out skin and jaw acne.